cosmicjs/cosmic-media-extension/README.md

 1. [Log in to Cosmic](https://app.cosmicjs.com/login).
 2. Go to _Project > Extensions_.
-3. Find this extension and clicking "Install".
+3. Find this extension and click "Install".

 ## Service keys